abdelshok/sales-api/README.md

 In order to run the application, simply:

   1. Clone this file onto your computer by choosing a directory in your terminal and typing: `git clone https://github.com/abdelshok/sales-api.git`
-  2. Type `cd sales-api` in the terminal in order to move into the newly cloned file
+  2. Type `cd sales-api` in the terminal in order to move into the newly cloned directory
   3. Once in the **sales-api** directory, run: `npm install` to install all of the dependencies
   4. Finally, run: `node index.js` in the terminal in order to launch the CLI of this revolutionary alien software